mvaganov/ttrpg/spells.md

 **Duration** 1 hour per caster level
 **Saving Throw** none; **Spell Resistance** no
 ### Description
 The caster creates multiple mage hands, which persist without concentration, though they will wink out of existence if the caster moves beyond the spell range or falls unconscious.
 Each hand can be moved manually, one hand per round, as a normal magehand.
 In addition, each hand can be automated to do repetative motions that the caster is practiced at doing, and trusted to do those tasks exactly as the caster would do them, as if controlled directly with no sensory feedback.
-Automated hands are not coordinated enough to make an attack, but could easily be used to assist in holding objects still, be set in motion to trigger a trap, or perform other repetative manual tasks like scrubbing or simple craft work.
-If used for crafting, this spell can circumstantially add up to +1 to the craft check for every 3 caster levels (max +5) as an aid-another bonus (does not stack with other sources of aid another).
+Automated hands are not coordinated enough to make an attack, but could easily be used to assist in holding objects still, be set in motion to trigger a trap, or perform other repetative manual tasks like scrubbing or simple repetative craft work.
+If used for crafting, this spell can circumstantially add up to +1 to the craft check for every 3 caster levels (max +6) as an aid-another assistance bonus (does not stack with other sources of aid another).

 ---
 ## Arudion